kubeflow/website/content/docs/gke/pipelines/enable-gpu-and-tpu.md

 +++
-title = "Enable GPU and TPU"
-description = "Enable GPU and TPU for Kubeflow Pipelines on Google Kubernetes Engine (GKE)" weight = 10
+title = "Enabling GPU and TPU" description = "Enable GPU and TPU for Kubeflow Pipelines on Google Kubernetes Engine (GKE)" weight = 70
 +++

 This page describes how to enable GPU or TPU for a pipeline on GKE by using the Pipelines